 Early Dismissal & Late Arrival

 Upon your arrival to Attea, please come into the Main Office to sign-out your child.
-Children will not be allowed to wait outside for their parents for an early release.
+Children will not be allowed to wait outside for their parents nor walk home or to another location for an early release.

-If you have an appointment that was scheduled after your child left for school, please call the Main Office at 847-486-7701 to request an Early Dismissal Pass
+In the rare event, an appointment was scheduled after your child left for school, please call the Main Office at 847-486-7700 to request an Early Dismissal Pass be written for your child.
+The student will receive an email notification on their IPad to come to the office to pick up the pass.

 Overture Period (7:10am-8:15am)